INVESTIGATION: Inside murky waters of surrogacy and rise of baby factories in Nigeria

 Ms Obi recounted that the nurse instructed her to visit the hospital when she was menstruating but the nurse insisted that she was supposed to visit the hospital before her next menstruation as the stimulation medication was meant to prevent her from menstruating.

-After a long argument and intervention from Ms Obi’s agent who spoke with the nurse, she was attended to and it was agreed that she would henceforth proceed to the next stage.
+After a long argument and intervention from Ms Obi’s agent, who spoke with the nurse, she was attended to and agreed that she would subsequently proceed to the next stage.

 Ms Obi said she works with a Chinese firm in Ikeja and lives in Ikorodu.
 So, she wants to use her gains from the egg donation to rent an apartment somewhere close to her office.
-Even though the N200,000 (or less) that she will earn by being an egg donor may not get her the accommodation she desires, Ms Obi believes she is better than her friends that are donors all because they want to buy an iPhone or live pretentious sophisticated lifestyles.
+Even though the N200,000 (or less) she will earn from egg donation may not get her the accommodation she desires, Ms Obi believes she is better than her friends that are donors all because they want to buy an iPhone or live pretentious sophisticated lifestyles.

 NEXT: The subsequent parts of this report will reveal the identity of the fertility clinic and how it operates without registration or accreditation.
 The harrowing accounts of surrogates and donors will also be narrated revealing health risks, emotional trauma, and lack of informed consent.